 When an employee or members of the public get injured on the job, construction owners may have to defend themselves from lawsuits or resolve torts outside of court.

 Property law helps companies purchase and manage properties with confidence.
 Lawyers ascertain any property ownership disputes.

 Despite diligent planning and management of construction contracts, property disputes occasionally do arise.
 Attorneys who represent construction companies often deal with a significant amount of dispute resolution.

 Employers and contractors have to make sure that they comply with the Occupational Safety and Health Administration requirements.
 Non-compliance with OSHA rules can bring with it significant penalties and work disruptions.

 Sometimes it might be in the client’s best interests to take a case to court.
 When this happens, construction attorneys must know the applicable rules of civil procedure and evidence.

 About The Wotitzky Law Firm

 If you are looking for a construction attorney in Charlotte, The Wotitzky Law Firm is here to help.
-We are one of the oldest law firms in Southwest Florida.
+We are one of the oldest law firms in Port Charlotte, Florida.
 Our lawyers can guide you with workplace safety norms, employment laws, hiring practices, and worksite requirements.
 Call us at 941-639-2171 or fill our online contact form to know more.